BillmanH/simple-digital-twin/README.md

 Confirm you have the correct variables with `conda env config vars list`

+* remove your env with `conda remove --name azurewebapp --all`

 ## To configure Login with AAD:
 * Create your needed app registration and follow the instructions in the _useful links_ below.
 That process isn't automated here.